morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 <br>

-For those of you who want to get a quick overview, here is a quick diagram of the program.<br>Since this program runs on multiple platforms, there are two internal implementations (real implementation/simulator implementation) for the Scanner module and the Connector module respectively.
+For those of you who want to get a quick overview, here is a quick diagram of the program.<br>Since this program runs on multiple platforms, there are two internal implementations (real implementation/simulator implementation) for the Scanner module and the Connecter module respectively.

 <br>